 Choose a pre-colored plastic ornament for the characters to sign or fill the inside of the ornament once at home.
 Either of these options help the autographs show better on the ornament.

 The simplest way to fill your Disney autograph ornament is with inexpensive tree tinsel.
 I bought a package of 1000 gold tinsel strands at Target for just $2.

 Carefully remove the ornament cap and then push the tinsel strands inside the globe ornament.
 Continue filling the ornament until you are happy with the look.
 Place the cap back on the ornament and use pretty ribbon to make an ornament hanger or use a store bought hook.

-To avoid spilling the glue have a disposable cup or another ornament to catch the excess glue when you are working.
-After coating the inside of the ornament with glue, add your glitter to the ornament.
 Carefully swirl to coat glitter on the entire ornament.
-After you have fully coated the ornament with glitter you can put the leftover glitter back in your storage container or dispose of it.
+After fully coating the ornament, put leftover glitter back in your storage container or dispose of it.

 Let the ornament sit open for 24 hours so the glue can set properly.
 After 24 hours place the ornament cap back on and use a hook or ribbon to hang the ornament from your tree.

 Final Thoughts On Making A Disney Autograph Ornament

 Disney autograph ornaments are an easy project that make for great and inexpensive souvenirs.
 The most important part of the project is ordering the correct oil-based Sharpie paint pens.
 The only other important decision is if you want clear plastic ornaments you finish later or color ones that are done with no additional work.